Lake Murvaul 2024 Survey Report

 Marshall District, Texas

-Fish populations in Lake Murvaul were surveyed using electrofishing in 2018 and 2020, trap netting in 2020, and gill netting in 2021.
-Historical data are presented with the 2018-2021 data for comparison.
+Fish populations in Lake Murvaul were surveyed in 2022 and 2024 using electrofishing and trap nets, in 2023 with tandem hoop nets and gills nets and in 2025 using tandem hoop nets.
+Anglers were surveyed from June 2024 through May 2025 with a creel survey.
+Historical data are presented with the 2021-2025 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Reservoir Description